 Business Teams -> Product Owners -> Development & QA Teams -> DevOps/SRE/Operations

 You know what this means?
 You’re in the critical path while being the most levels removed from the decision makers.
-This leaves you relying on developers to give you adequate notice of inbound work, and we all know developers are known for their awesome communication skills.
-You’re usually the last to know when something is needed.
+This leaves you relying on developers to give you adequate notice of inbound work.
 Multiply this scenario by the X number of teams you support, and this is how fire drills become normal.

 Very few understand your world.